Join us to celebrate the Reproductive Health Access Network: 15 years & counting!

 The first challenge of this ban in the courts was by an American woman named Leona Benten, who was stopped by US Customs when bringing mifepristone into the country from the United Kingdom.
 Although Benten lost her case, it brought mifepristone into the national spotlight and galvanized the movement to overturn the FDA ban.
 When President Bill Clinton was elected in 1993, he ordered the Department of Health and Human Services to investigate mifepristone’s use for medication abortion.
 In 1995, Roussel-Uclaf agreed to give the Population Council the patent rights to mifepristone in the United States.

-Today in the US, medication abortion with mifepristone and misoprostol is provided in-clinic up to 11 weeks gestation.
-As of 2020, medication abortion accounted for 53% of all US abortions, up from 39% in 2017.
-Medication abortion has only been growing, especially as access to self-managed medication abortion information and support has increased due to the needs and preferences of communities most impacted by barriers to healthcare and abortion restrictions.
+Today in the US, medication abortion with mifepristone and misoprostol is provided in-clinic and via telehealth up to 11 weeks gestation.
+In 2023, medication abortion accounted for 63% of all US abortions, up from 39% in 2017 and 53% in 2020.
+Medication abortion has only been growing, especially as access to self-managed medication abortion information and support has increased due to the needs and preferences of communities most impacted by barriers to healthcare, abortion bans, and restrictions.

 Unfortunately, mifepristone remains inaccessible to many people.
 The US Food and Drug Administration (FDA) regulates mifepristone under a Risk Evaluation and Mitigation Strategy (REMS), which means it’s classified as a “dangerous drug” – despite its history of safe and effective use.
 There is an overwhelming body of scientific and medical evidence that shows mifepristone is safe and effective for virtually anyone in a variety of practice settings, including telehealth, in-clinic, and self-managed care.
 Until recently, the REMS rules on mifepristone required them to stock and dispense the pill directly to patients in-office, creating barriers to providing mifepristone in primary care settings.
 When mifepristone is inaccessible in primary care, patients are harmed.
 Their continuity of care is disrupted, emotional and financial consequences are exacerbated, they experience unnecessary and invasive procedures, and they must manage multiple appointments and delays in care.

 Early in the ongoing global COVID-19 pandemic, the REMS rule required patients to travel to the clinic to pick up mifepristone in-person, forcing those seeking abortion care to risk needless exposure to the virus.
-In fact, the FDA had allowed patients to obtain nearly all other REMS-classified drugs by mail to avoid COVID-19 risks, but not mifepristone.
-It had to be picked up at a clinic, though it can be taken later at home.
+The FDA had allowed patients to obtain nearly all other REMS-classified drugs by mail to avoid COVID-19 risks, but mifepristone was still required to be picked up at a clinic, even though it can be taken later at home.
 In the spring of 2020, the American Civil Liberties Union (ACLU) filed a lawsuit on behalf of a coalition of medical experts and reproductive justice advocates to fight this rule.
 On July 13, 2020, a federal district court issued a preliminary injunction that blocked the FDA from enforcing its in-person pick-up requirement for medication abortion until at least 30 days after the end of the federal government’s declared public health emergency.
 This ruling was particularly important for low-income communities and those who are Black, Indigenous, and People of Color, as they make up the majority of those disproportionately impacted by COVID-19.

-If you would like to receive updates on this issue and the Reproductive Health Access Project’s work to support primary care clinicians to protect and expand access to reproductive health care, including abortion, during this time, click here
+If you would like to receive updates on this issue and the Reproductive Health Access Project’s work to support primary care clinicians to protect and expand access to reproductive health care, including abortion, during this time, sign up for our mailing list.

 View More Posts on Topic